WWE Crown Jewel lineup: The updated lineup for the Saudi Arabia event - Pro Wrestling Dot Net

 -The finals of the Queen’s Crown tournament.

-Powell’s POV: WWE added the Hell in a Cell match and announced that the tournament finals will be held at Crown Jewel since our last update.
+Powell’s POV: WWE added the Mansoor vs. Ali match since our last update.
 The main card is listed as starting 11CT/noonET and will stream on Peacock and internationally on WWE Network.
+My audio review will be available after the show.

 Be the first to comment